AEW2015/Mimas_V2/readme.md

 The Goal is design a working processor for Mimas V2

+Project Stopped due to poor UART

+Moving to PYNQ

 ## Info

 I will keep all my files for the Mimas V2 on here